mrocklin/thesis/matrix-compilation.md

 In principle this tree can be very large negating the possibility of exhaustive search in the general case.
 Additionally some branches of this tree may contain dead-ends requiring back-tracking (we may not be able to find a valid all-inputs-are-atoms leaf within a subtree.)
 We desire an algorithm to efficiently find a valid and high-quality leaf of this tree.

-This problem matches the abstract version in section \ref{sec:search} on algorithmic search.
+This problem matches the abstract version in Section \ref{sec:search-direct} on algorithmic search.
 In that section we discussed the declarative definition and applicaiton of rewrite rules and algorithms to search a decision tree given the following interface:

     children  ::  node -> list of nodes objective ::  node -> score